adaricmar/SupaPing/README.md

 Options:

--r to set a random delay between pings, as an alternative to as-fast-as-possible.

 Please remember to give SupaPing your keyboard's device id from xinput, else it may listen for input on a wrong device.
 See Troubleshooting for more information.